Who Needs Professional Liability Insurance?

 - Data breaches: If you experience a data breach and your company loses access to information about your customers, professional liability insurance usually won’t cover the damages.
 One exception might be if you misplace a hard drive or leave passwords lying around in plain view, and they get stolen.

 What Types of Professional Liability Insurance Are Available?

-Depending on the type of company your client owns or the professional services they offer, they might need a specialized form of professional liability insurance.
+Depending on the type of company your policyholder owns or the professional services they offer, they might need a specialized form of professional liability insurance.
 Some of the types available include: